ekandreas/phpgrid/readme.md

 do_action( 'phpgrid_output' );
 ?>
 ```
+The phpgrid_output is where the grid control is visible to the visitors on page.

 ## Filters in WordPress

 ### Options
+Options is used to customize the grid control in general.
 Override the grid control options with the filter 'phpgrid_options', eg:
 ```php
 <?php